 You might be thinking, “I wish I would have put together a prenuptial agreement before we got married”…and there’s nothing wrong with that.
 Protecting your properties, assets, and possessions is important!

 Thankfully, it’s not too late.
-You can consider drafting up a different legally binding agreement known as a postnuptial agreement with the help of a family law attorney.
+You can consider drafting up a different legally binding agreement known as a postnuptial agreement with the help of a prenuptial and postnuptial agreement attorney.

 Why Should You Consider Getting a Postnuptial Agreement?